 Freaky fossils trail at Emmetts Garden

+This article was about the 2019 autumn half term trail and will be refreshed for 2020.
 Tread carefully around the garden at Emmetts Garden this half term with our freaky fossils trail.
 Watch out for freaky fossils and terrifying trees as you head out around the gardens on our family trail.

 Find freaky fossils